InftyAI/llmaz/README.md

 # llmaz-operator

-A Kubernetes operator helps to manage Llmaz gracefully.
+A Kubernetes operator helps to manage [Llmaz](https://github.com/InftyAI/Llmaz) in a breeze.